bird-house/flyingpigeon/docs/source/descriptions/indices.rst

 ....................

   * **Simple indices**
-    Simple indices are based on a single input variable, and with and an simple calculation algorithm.
+    Simple indices are based on a single input variable, and with and a simple calculation algorithm.

   * **Percentile indices**
     Percentile-based indices are calculated based on an given percentile of a reference period.